 Brainwaves and IQ

 The relationship between brainwave activity and IQ is complex.
-While some literature references fast gamma brainwaves as being associated with high IQ, certain scientific studies show no correlation between high IQ people and gamma brainwaves.
+While some of the scientific literature mentions gamma brainwaves (40 – 99 Hz) as being associated with high IQ, certain scientific studies show no such correlation.

-One study found that higher IQ individuals exhibited greater degrees of alpha brainwave synchrony between the right and left hemispheres of the neocortex during eyes closed rest.
+One study found that higher IQ individuals exhibited greater degrees of alpha brainwave (8 – 12 Hz) synchrony between the right and left hemispheres of the neocortex during eyes closed rest.

 Other IQ-related studies involving brainwaves focus less on brainwave frequencies and instead find correlation between high IQ and how brainwaves manifest in different parts of the brain.